 Why Use Google Analytics for Form Submission Tracking?

 Google Analytics tracking is a tool many successful business owners use.
 Here are a few benefits of using Google Analytics to track form submissions:

 - Identify which forms get the highest-quality submissions.

 - Use referral conversion tracking to get insights into how to optimize your forms for high conversions.

 - You can identify the high converting pages on your site.

-If you’re asking yourself how do I track a submit button in Google Analytics, you’re in the right place.
+If you’re asking yourself how do I track a form on Google Analytics, you’re in the right place.
+With MonsterInsights, you don’t even need to set up tag configuration and Google Tag Manager.
 Analytics for form submissions can be tracked by following these steps: